Brownian bridge limit of path measures in the upper tail of KPZ models: Introduction

 The complication from entropy is simple to see: in zero temperature, the peak heights of the tents were essentially such that their sum was at least $L$, but in positive temperature there is an extra correction term of order $\log L$ which must be added.
 This is because, by the tent picture, the slopes around the peak locations are $\pm 2L^{1/2}$, which means almost all the contribution to the integral in the composition formula \eqref{eq:cZ-comp} comes from an interval of order $L^{-1/2}$ around the peak.
 On taking logarithms, the small size of the interval leads to a loss of order $\log L$ which must be made up by the peak heights.

-The inaccuracy of the tent picture on small scales (in fact, on scale $L^{-1/2}$) is slightly more subtle.
+The departure from the tent picture on small scales (in fact, on scale $L^{-1/2}$) is more stark.
 Recall that the integral of the free energy profile $\smash{\cL^{\beta}}(0,0;\cdot,s) + \smash{\cL^{\beta}}(\cdot,s;0,1)$ has dominant contributions on scale $\smash{L^{-1/2}}$ around the peak location (due to the fact that that the slopes in the tent picture are of order $\smash{L^{1/2}}$).
 Further, as in zero temperature and from Theorem~\ref{t.intro.comparison}, the integral (i.e., the total free energy) has fluctuations of order $\smash{L^{-1/2}}$.
 However, though the latter fluctuation scale matches with zero temperature, the fact that the integral is on a $O(\smash{L^{-1/2}})$ window and a Brownian computation indicate that a significant contribution to the partition function instead comes from the event of the Brownian bridges atypically rising up by $O(1)$ on a $\smash{L^{-1/2}}$ window, with the peak heights being slightly lower by $O(1)$.
-Therefore, conditional on the total free energy upper tail, the Brownian bridges should exhibit behaviors of probability $\exp(-cL^{1/2})$; thus the tents are flat in an order $L^{-1/2}$ interval around the peak location.
-This is in contrast to zero temperature where under the analogous conditioning the free energy profiles to the left and right of the peak location are with high probability independent Brownian bridges, and thus are flat only on order $L^{-1}$ intervals (where Brownian fluctuations match with slope loss).
+Therefore, conditional on the total free energy upper tail, the Brownian bridges behave extremely atypically: they exhibit behaviors of probability $\smash{\exp(-cL^{1/2})}$.
+Thus the tents are flat in an order $L^{-1/2}$ interval around the peak location.
+This is in contrast to zero temperature where under the analogous conditioning the free energy profiles to the left and right of the peak location are with high probability independent Brownian bridges, and thus are flat only on order $L^{-1}$ intervals (where Brownian fluctuations match with slope loss), which is their typical behavior.

-\begin{remark} To make our proofs as short as possible, we will use notation which allows us to unify the positive temperature and zero temperature arguments as much as possible. \end{remark}